-Family or friends:
+Family or friends

 If a member of your family or a friend agrees to cover your legal fees, you might find it helpful to tell them how long the case is likely to take – you will need to speak to your lawyer about this.
 You might also want to get an assurance from your friend or family member that they will give you reasonable notice if they intend to stop the financial support – to give you a chance to set up alternative arrangements.
 You might also want to agree what information, if any, the family member or friend will be given about your case, so that they can make informed decisions about the support they will offer.If the money is being loaned rather than given to you, you should document these arrangements properly to increase the chances of the loan being recognised in the financial court case as a debt that you have to repay.
 Clear obligations need appropriately clear documentation if we are to persuade the court that they should be respected.

-Other side pays voluntarily:
+Other side pays voluntarily

 If you don’t have the money to cover your legal fees but your former partner does, they might agree to pay your legal fees for you.
 This is particularly the case where otherwise you might have to take out a commercial loan at a high interest rate to fund your fees with the result that the loan reduces the resources available for division.
 However, it is unusual for a former partner to give an open-ended commitment to fund legal fees and care is needed to avoid advancing to a critical stage in the case, only to find that your former partner has stopped paying your bills leaving you stranded.
 You will probably want to have a back-up arrangement too.

-Interim financial provision:
+Interim financial provision

 If your former partner does not volunteer to cover your legal fees with the result that you might not be able to pursue your case, the court can require your ex to meet your costs.
 A separate hearing will be needed to assess the detailed requirements, for example:

-- Whether you have run your case in a reasonable way, making an effort to settle and so on;
+- Whether you have run your case in a reasonable way, making an effort to settle and so on

 - Whether your lawyers offer a “pay at end” (as opposed to the usual monthly billing) arrangement.
-This is now rare but it would be a bar;
+This is now rare but it would be a bar

 - Whether commercial lenders have been approached for assistance (see above).